Despite what it sounds like, a Scrum sprint has nothing to do with either rugby or track and field.

 - The Scrum team follows the sprint backlog and works to create a complete increment.

-- Hold a sprint review meeting with stakeholders, the product owner, and all team members to test if the product increment holds up.
+- Hold a sprint review meeting with stakeholders, the product owner, and all members of the development team to test if the product increment holds up.
 If it does, consider it done, and if they have complaints, add them to the product backlog to tackle in another sprint.

 - Hold a sprint retrospective where you look back at the sprint, consider what went well, where you can improve, and commit to addressing some issues in the next sprint.